andreskimlee/EIP-/Systems/Unix.md

 returns and bash which was waiting now continues

+What is fork-execute-Wait cycle

+    FORK

+        Pattern where fork creates a replica to the point pc The parent-child processes are differentied by the return value of the fork. returns zero PID for a child and non zero for parent.

+        Can fork fail?

+        yes PID's are limited if a parent process keeps creating zombie children process, PID's will run out.

+    EXEC

+        Replica or child process runs the command given from the commmand line.

+    WAIT

+        waits for child process to finish

+Zombie Processes

+    Child processes that have finished executing but their parents are still waiting for their return.
+One way to fix this is to wait on the child by using a waitpid command

 when you run ls -l *foo bash picks up the comman ls which is listing all directories in the current directory.